본문 바로가기

 Bloomberg: "This Downturn Is Different from the Past"

-On December 16 (local time), Bloomberg also reported that "this Bitcoin downturn is different from previous ones."
-Unlike in the past, when major hacks or exchange collapses triggered declines, this time the annual drop is occurring without any significant incidents, which is a notable feature.
+On December 16 (local time), Bloomberg also published an analysis stating, "This Bitcoin downturn is different from previous ones."
+In the past, major hacks or exchange collapses triggered declines, but this time, the annual drop is occurring without any particular incidents.

-This is also interpreted as a sign that Bitcoin is no longer an independent alternative asset but is now deeply integrated into the global risk asset flow.
-During uptrends, leverage and expectations drove prices higher, but during downturns, this means structural corrections could be prolonged.
+This is interpreted as a sign that Bitcoin is no longer an independent alternative asset but has become deeply embedded in the global risk asset flow.
+While leverage and expectations drove prices up during the bull market, in a downturn, structural adjustments may be prolonged to the same extent.

 "This Downturn Is Different from the Past...Similar to Pre-Great Depression Signs" Experts Warn of Bitcoin Reference photo to aid understanding of the article.
 Photo by Reuters and Yonhap News Agency

-Experts commonly emphasize that "this is a period where risk management is more important than betting on market direction."
-This is because volatility is likely to persist until there is clarity on interest rate policies, global economic trends, and whether risk appetite will recover.
-Experts agree that "a defensive approach is more reasonable than trying to buy the dip at this time."
+Experts commonly emphasize that "this is a period where risk management is more important than betting on a specific direction."
+They point out that volatility is likely to continue until there is clarity on interest rate policies, global economic trends, and a recovery in risk asset appetite.
+Experts agree that "a defensive approach is more reasonable than trying to buy at the bottom right now."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.